paperbenni/paperbenni.github.io/content/posts/linux-gaming-rant.md

 when I couldn't get wine applications to access the internet I never ever would have thought that the majority of AAA games would ever run on Linux.
 I love the platform and am amazed at how far it has come.
 However, there are things that don't work on Linux.
-And often times the fault lies not with Linux developers.
+And oftentimes the fault lies not with Linux developers.
 However, this does not change the fact that some things still don't work, and problems don't get better if nobody talks about them.
 Lately I have increasingly come upon people on Linux communities who seem to function along the following